Version: 1.5.0.6

 Adding From the Clipboard

 When adding from a website isn't practical, you can also copy the cheat codes for Beacon to import.
 Beacon can find any number of codes through just about any formatting, so selecting a copying an entire column of codes from a Google Docs spreadsheet should work just fine.
-Once you have copied at least one working cheat code, the Import from Clipboard button will become enabled.
+Once you have copied at least one working cheat code, the Import Copied button will become enabled.
 All you need to do is click it.

 Adding From a File